onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Incentives & credit assignment all the way down

-error-correction in every aspect of the system - how it maintains itself, how it improves itself, how it recruits and expands
+error-correction in every aspect of the system - how it maintains itself, how it improves itself, how it recruits and expands it will all be evolvable - including the evolvability

 The Grandest Narrative
 The Next Game